leroyby/PiHole_Settings/README.md

 For Whitelist-Script: Thanks to anudeepND https://github.com/anudeepND

 ## Important
-Please Whitelist the following domains before you use this repo
+Please add the following sites to the PiHole-Whitelist before you use this repo

 ```
 raw.githubusercontent.com